atillabirer/gbmbackup/GBM-Diamond/README.md

 ```
 npx hardhat run scripts/deployer.ts
 ```
+or the normal frontend using the "live blockchain" network option.

 Come back in a few minutes, and everything should be deployed.
 You can then hardcode/connect to your backend the contract addresses and host your frontend for your users to use.